deusexmachina892/Currex/README.md

 ## What can be done from here
 SSR

+## Information
+Please refresh the page some time if the API does not load.
+Since, it is a free api, the performance is not really awesome.
+Additionally, the free heroku server goes to slep every 30 mins.
+So, kindly bear with this.

 ## Your Feedback?
 Eagerly waiting for your feedback on this about what improvements can be made